Have you ever wondered how to access any website in your browser without any issues?

 The Role of IP Addresses

 An Internet Protocol (IP) address is the numerical identifier assigned to every network device (network or host devices).
+It is one of the most significant communication protocols governing how information moves over the Internet.

 IP addresses have two popular variants – the 32-bit IPv4 and the 128-bit IPv6.
 Out of these, IPv4 has been around for almost a decade, and IPv6 is in the process of being quickly rolled out as the number of internet-enabled devices increases exponentially.